douglasmazzinghy/2026-MME/README.md

-# Open-Pit Mine Scheduling Optimization with Python
+# Open-Pit Mine Scheduling Optimisation with Python

+To run the Jupyter Notebooks locally on your computer, download the folder of the dataset you want to run.

+You also can try to run online using Google Colab.
 Click on any notebook below to open it directly in Google Colab.
-No local installation is required.
+In this case, no local installation is required.

 ---